weidongli20/Smart-contracts/README.md

 * Distribute company shares for employees in a "deferred equity incentive plan" automatically.

-However, before lanuche a project on the Ethereum blockchain (or before make changes onto the blockchain), deploy to an Ethereum Test Network or "testnet", which simulating Ethereum, gives developers, the community, and users a chance to test the codes implemented before real assets are involved.
+However, before lanuching a project on the Ethereum blockchain (or before make changes onto the blockchain), deploying to an Ethereum Test Network or "testnet", which simulates Ethereum, gives developers, the community, and users a chance to test the codes implemented before real assets are involved.

-[Ganache](https://www.trufflesuite.com/ganache) enables us to create a private Ethereum blockchain on the local machine for running tests, executing commands, and inspecting its state while controlling how the chain operates.
+[Ganache](https://www.trufflesuite.com/ganache) is such a "testnet" that enables us to create a private Ethereum blockchain on the local machine for running tests, executing commands, and inspecting its state while controlling how the chain operates.

 ## Files